tuvrai/InputArgumentsParser/README.md

 # InputArgumentsParser
-Plugin that can parse program's input arguments in CLI (like -n 10, --count, etc.) defined by user
+Plugin that can parse program's dashed input arguments in CLI (like -n 10, --count, etc.) defined by user

+## Usage